tbedford/Website-Test/source/articles/fixing-electronics.md

 Not only did I know how to fix electronics but I'd spent three years working in various countries in Africa and had built up some resistence to possible culture shock.
-I'd had malaria, been bitten by rats, spiders and snakes, had slept next to a river full of crocodiles in nothing more than a flimsy tent, and had walked, driven, floated, and flown my way over four vast countries on the continent.
+I'd had malaria, had close encounters with rats, spiders and snakes.
+I had slept next to a river full of crocodiles in nothing more than a flimsy tent, and had walked, driven, floated, and flown my way over four vast countries on the continent.
 He knew I was the man for the job.
 He just had to convince me I wanted it.

 It was my kitchen that swung things in his favour.

-The wife wanted a new one and we didn't have any money as we were surviving on my lecturer's salary and we had two children to feed and clothe.
-And the wife really wanted that new kitchen.
+The wife wanted a new one and we didn't have any money as we were surviving on my lecturer's salary and had two children to feed and clothe.
+And the wife _really_ wanted that new kitchen.

 We hacked out a deal, the wife would get rid of me over the summer, and get a new kitchen to boot, so she was happy.
 I might just about